 For full project descriptions, including contact details for the lead supervisor, click the link on the project title.

-Applications to the GW4 BioMed2 MRC DTP will be accepted via this online survey until 5pm on 26th November 2021.
+Applications to the GW4 BioMed2 MRC DTP will be accepted via this online form until 5pm on Wednesday, 2nd November 2022.
 For guidance on the application criteria and decision timeline, please see the information here.

 Lead Supervisor: Dr Philip Haycock